Grue Church fire

-On 26 May 1822, during the Pentecost service, the church at Grue, Norway, caught fire and at least 113 people were killed.
+On 26 May 1822 there was a Pentecost worship service at the Grue Church near Kirkenær, Norway (in the present-day Grue Municipality).
+During the service, the church caught fire and at least 113 people were killed.
 It is the deadliest fire disaster in the history of Norway.

 Church

 The old Grue Church was located close to Skulstad, north-west of Kirkenær in Solør.
 It was close to the bank of the River Glomma, and because of the likelihood that it would be undercut by erosion, a decision had been taken in 1794 to rebuild it further from the river, but this had not yet been done.
 An old woman had prophesied that the church would be destroyed on a Pentecost, either by water or by fire.

 The church was made entirely of wood.
 The oldest section was believed to date to the 13th century and was built using the stave method.
 It had been rebuilt around 1600 with the addition of two transepts built with round, hand-worked logs and a tall central tower.
 Above the nave and the two transepts were wide galleries, allowing the church to accommodate up to 700 people.
 Both nave and transepts had entrance doors which swung inwards.
 The windows were placed high up on the wall.
 The exterior of the building was covered with waterproofing pine tar; subsequent calculations estimated that 17 tons of tar had been applied over the two hundred years before the fire.